Skip to Content

 1. Gather 12 months of energy utility bills.
 If you don't already have one, visit the We Energies website to create an account and access your utility bill information.
 Energy use information can be downloaded from the We Energies website, and then uploaded into your Energy Star Portfolio Manager account, or the information can be entered manually.

-Here is the link to the Landlord-Tenant Portal: We Energies Landlord-Tenant Portal.
-Once you are registered through the Landlord-Tenant Portal and can see the average energy data for each tenant, you will then need to click on Property Usage History under Quick Links to see the whole-building aggregated energy data for each month.
-That data can then be entered into the Energy Star Portfolio Manager tool by creating a meter for each energy source (electricity, gas and/or steam)
+1a.
+If there are at least 4 tenants in the building, and you pay the utility bill for at least one account in the building, such as the common area or parking, or at least one tenant's account reverts to you, you should be able to access the whole-building aggregated energy data for the building through the Landlord-Tenant Portal: We Energies Landlord-Tenant Portal.
+Once you are registered through the Landlord-Tenant Portal, you will then need to click on Property Usage History under Quick Links to see the whole-building aggregated energy data for each month.
+That data can then be entered into the Energy Star Portfolio Manager tool by creating a meter for each energy source (electricity, gas and/or steam).

 2. Use the Quick Start Guide to create an ENERGY STAR® Portfolio Manager account.